anthonydubis/Surveillance/README.txt

 Copyright 2015, Anthony Dubis, All rights reserved

-This project is owned exclusively by me, Anthony Dubis (anthonydubis@gmail.com), and cannot be viewed, copied, distributed, or used in any way without my explicit permission.
+This project is owned exclusively by Anthony Dubis (anthonydubis@gmail.com) and cannot be viewed, copied, distributed, or used in any way without written permission.

-The state of the project as it was on May 23th, 2015 was submitted for a project grade in Cloud Computing & Big Data (COMS 6998 - Columbia University).
-The associated team members, teaching assistants, and instructor have permission to view and test the project on their own personal computers and iOS devices for the sole purpose of grading.
-Beyond that, the project cannot be shared with anyone else without permission.

-The state of the project as it was on May 12th, 2015 was submitted for a project grade in Visual Interfaces to Computers (COMS 4735 - Columbia University).
-The associated team member, teaching assistants, and instructor have permission to view and test the project on their own personal computers and iOS devices for the sole purpose of grading.
-Beyond that, the project cannot be shared with anyone else without permission.

 ********************************************************************************
 INSTALLATION